Get active with a disability

 - try an online video workout

-Some charities have their own workouts online, for example the Multiple Sclerosis Society.
+Some charities have their own workouts online, such as the MS Society.

 Search activities and events